SysBioChalmers/Human-GEM/data/README.md

 ### modelCuration
 Contains curation-related data files used for making changes to the Human-GEM model.
 These model curation data files help to improve transparency of changes made to the model.

+Note that many of the data files associated with model curation were outdated and not maintained, and have been moved to the `.deprecated` folder in the root directory of this repository.